-Exeter, gateway to the South West- and three delightful dogs
+Exeter, gateway to the South West- and two delightful dogs

 Our Home & Location

 Exeter is a lovely small city with many attractions, all the amenities, good road, rail and air access and with nearby beaches, Dartmoor, Cornwall all very accessible.
 Our home is in a quiet location two miles from the city centre.
 There is a nearby bus stop with regular buses to the city.
 A small local shop is a short walk away.
 A taxi to the city costs about £6-7.
 So use of a car is not essential.
 We have four bedrooms and three bathrooms.
 The master bedroom is ensuite and has access to the garden.
 The dogs sleep here too, and it is not unheard of for Bea to join us on our bed in the night!
 The fourth bedroom has a child's bed in it.
 The kitchen has an electric oven and hob, microwave oven and dishwasher.
 We have a utility room with washing machine and tumble drier.
 The garden is very private, well treed and full of bird life.
 A 10 minute walk gets you to Mincinglake Valley Park, a huge area of woodland and Newfoundland with lovely wild flowers, birds and insects- and a fabulous place for dog walks.